SMTejashreeKashyap/git-practice/readme.md

-this is a demo file for git practice there is a demo class
+this is a demo file for git practice there is a demo class for git